Azure/k8s-actions/README.md

 # Kubernetes Actions for GitHub

-A set of GitHub Actions for deploying to a Kubernetes cluster, including [Azure Kubernetes service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/) and Kubernetes running on-premises and on public clouds.
+A set of GitHub Actions for deploying to a Kubernetes cluster, including [Azure Kubernetes service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/) and any generic Kubernetes cluster.

 Get started today with a [free Azure account](https://azure.com/free/open-source)!